gvwilson/thirdbit/src/fiction/cloudherd/index.md

 She would also make sure she had her mother's big kitchen knife under her pillow.

-Private Kechen and the other soldier were still standing at the gate, nodding to people as they passed through in both directions.
+Private Kechen and the other soldier were still standing at the gate, nodding to everyone who went through.
-The man smiled and said hello, apparently oblivious to the way that elders shushed their grandchildren.
+The man smiled and said hello, apparently oblivious to the way elders shushed their grandchildren as they passed.
 She suddenly wondered what they would do about the bath house.
 Would her mother set up a roster of some sort?
 Would Sergeant Dorbu and his troops simply not bathe until they left?
-Or would the cloudherds be the ones reduced to wiping themselves down with steaming rags the way they did on long voyages?
+Or would the cloudherds be reduced to wiping themselves down with steaming rags the way they did on long voyages?

-The sky had turned dull gray.
+The sky had turned dull gray as a flock of wild nimbus passed overhead.
 Only a slightly brighter patch showed where the morning sun was hiding.
 Noxy didn't see any to rush to do the thimbleberries, so she walked the long way around past the tubs where Stale's men did everyone's laundry.
-She answered the grappas' "good mornings" with a bored "good morning" of her own, then two little girls that they weren't beating the dust out of a rug properly.
+She answered the grappas' "good mornings" with a "good morning" of her own, then told two little girls that they weren't beating the dust out of a rug properly.
 Finally she turned up the little alley toward Granna Fee's.

 And stopped.
 And ducked back around the corner.
 And crouched down.
-And peeked around the corner just in time to see Private Thokmay turn the corner at the other end of the alley.
+And peeked around the corner just in time to see Private Thokmay turn the corner at the other end of the alley with a small pack slung over one shoulder.
-She waited a moment for Kulbinder to appear, but the tigerwas nowhere in sight.
+She waited a moment for Kulbinder to appear, but the tiger was nowhere in sight.

-"Maybe he's running away," Noxy thought.
-"Maybe they're *all* running away!"
-But no—the sentries were still at the gate.
 Whatever the young soldier was doing, he was doing on his own.

-Noxy sprinted down the alley.
+Noxy hurried down the alley as quietly as she could.
 Private Thokmay had vanished.
 She bit her lip.
 Had he gone into someone's house?
 But whose?
 And why?